Graphs and C-sets I: What is a graph?

 Footnotes

-1. Under the standard definition of a simple graph, the category of simple graphs does not even have a terminal object!
+Under the standard definition of a simple graph, the category of simple graphs does not even have a terminal object!
 If the definition is relaxed to allow or even require loops, the new categories of simple graphs are better behaved—yet still not as well behaved as the category theorist’s notion of graph.↩︎

-3. A category theorist is more likely to call a \mathsf{C}-set a copresheaf on \mathsf{C}.
-The dual concept is a presheaf on \mathsf{C}, which is a functor \mathsf{C}^{\operatorname{op}} \to \mathsf{Set}.
+requests that the source and target functions of the graph be indexed, allowing efficient lookup of the edges incident to a vertex as source or target.
+The implementation of \mathsf{C}-sets in Catlab is the topic of another post.↩︎A category theorist is more likely to call a \mathsf{C}-set a copresheaf on \mathsf{C}.
+The dual concept is a presheaf on \mathsf{C}, which is a functor \mathsf{C}^{\mathrm{op}} \to \mathsf{Set}.
 The name “\mathsf{C}-set” is short for a category action by \mathsf{C} (Reyes, Reyes, and Zolfaghari 2004), which generalizes a group action or G-set.↩︎

-4. For efficiency, only the source map is indexed via the keyword argument index = [:src].
+.
 The target map can be indexed on the fly by composing the source index with the edge involution.↩︎